 As soon as we launched our free Merlin Bird ID app, people began asking questions such as what devices it works on, how to find it in the App Store, and how to get it running on their device.
 Below you’ll find answers to those very common questions.
-You’ll find a full list of frequently asked questions at our Merlin website.
+These questions have been updated to reflect our most recent release of Merlin in July 2014.
+You’ll also find a full list of frequently asked questions at our Merlin website.

 Where can I download Merlin Bird ID?

 Download it from the App Store via this Merlin Bird ID direct link.
 The app is free.
 You will need a wi-fi connection for the download because of the app’s size.

 Not right now, but we are working on a desktop version of Merlin for release later this year.